Host Your Own AI Agent with OpenClaw - Free 1-Click Setup!

 net.core.netdev_max_backlog = 250000

-Key insight: WireGuard’s cryptography is fixed (no cipher selection).
-PersistentKeepalive helps NAT traversal, not speed.
-Most gains come from MTU correctness, offloads, and parallelism – optimize these before advanced kernel tuning.
+Key insight: WireGuard does not let you choose a faster cipher.
+Its cryptography is fixed by design.
+PersistentKeepalive helps with NAT traversal, not speed.
+In most cases, the biggest performance gains come from correct MTU settings, enabled offloads, and proper parallel testing before advanced kernel tuning.

 Configuring the WireGuard Server Interface